 - The whole idea is to open up the interaction and share ideas and thoughts.

 - Don’t teach, but interact.
-Share you experiences, successes and failures.
+Share your experiences, successes, and failures.

-- In fact, there may be some things that the mentor learns from the interaction.
+- In fact, there may be some things the mentor learns from the interaction.

 - Both should develop the ability to ask good questions of each other.

 - Discuss the application question (“Apply It”) that goes with the video.
 Again, these are just suggestions.
 You may have different ideas of how to apply what you learn.
 Put what you learn into use, and go deeper in your study of the subject.